Janne252/LiveSplit.CoH2CampaignAutoSplit/readme.md

     1. Set `Timer` section `Timing Method` to `Game Time`.
     1. Set `Splits` section `Timing Method` to `Game Time` for all columns.
     1. Add `Scriptable Auto Splitter` via the **`(+)`** button.
 Download [coh2-sp-campaign.asl](coh2-sp-campaign.asl) and choose the downloaded `coh2-sp-campaign.asl` as `Script Path`.
+    1. Set the number of visible splits to 14

 # Instructions & Usage
 **Complete these steps when: Starting a new run OR restarting an entire run**